mollyim/flatline-platform/docs/architecture.md

 # Flatline Prototype Architecture

-The following document describes the current architecture of the Flatline prototype.
-Its goals are to show the relationship between each of the main Flatline components and to explain their individual function.
-Additionally, this document serves as the basis for discussing the choices regarding which components from the standard Signal implementation were included in or excluded from the Flatline prototype.
+This document describes the current architecture of the Flatline prototype in order to show the relationship between each of the main Flatline components and to explain their individual function.
+Additionally, this document discusses the choices regarding which components from the original Signal implementation were excluded from the Flatline prototype.

-Although this architecture description is based in the [Kubernates](https://kubernetes.io/)-based installation provided for Flatline, it only references components that are specific to Flatline.
+Although this architecture description is based in the [Kubernetes](https://kubernetes.io/)-based installation provided for Flatline, it only references components that are specific to Flatline.
 However, it is worth mentioning that some choices were influenced by our choice to deploy Flatline with [Helm](https://helm.sh/) and to primarily target a single-node [k3s](https://k3s.io/) cluster.

 ## Diagram